seanpmaxwell/jet-schema/README.md

 ## Guide <a name="guide"></a>

 ### Getting Started <a name="getting-started"></a>

+> npm install -s jet-schema

-First you need to initialize the `schema` function by importing and calling the `jetLogger()` function.
+After installation, you need to configure the `schema` function by importing and calling the `jetSchema()` function.
 <br/>

 `jetSchema()` accepts two optional arguments: